How to Make Homemade Mayonnaise

 I followed the instructions for making mayonnaise on the An Oregon Cottage web site, and was really happy with how it turned out.

-First place the egg in the blender.
-Make sure your egg is room temperature first.
+First place the egg in the blender or food processor.
+Make sure your egg is room temperature.

 Add the vinegar.
 You can also substitute lemon juice for the vinegar, but I used vinegar.